Travnik: Culture

-Travnik has a strong culture, mostly dating back to its time as the center of local government in the Ottoman Empire.
-Travnik has a popular old town district however, which dates back to the period of Bosnian independence during the first half of the 15th century.
+Travnik has a strong culture, mostly dating back to its time as the center of the local government in the Ottoman Empire.
+Travnik has a popular old town district, which dates back to the period of Bosnian independence during the first half of the 15th century.
 Numerous mosques and churches exist in the region, as do tombs of important historical figures and excellent examples of Ottoman architecture.
-The town museum, built in 1950, is one of the more impressive cultural institutions in the region.
+The town museum, built in 1950, is one of the most impressive cultural institutions in the region.

-One of the main works of Ivo Andrić, a native of Travnik, is the Bosnian Chronicle (or Travnik Chronicle), depicting life in Travnik during the Napoleonic Wars and itself written during World War II.
+One of the main works of Ivo Andrić, a native of Travnik, is the Travnik Chronicle (or the Bosnian Chronicle), depicting life in Travnik during the Napoleonic Wars and written during World War II.

-The Bosnian Tornjak, one of Bosnia's two major dog breeds and national symbol, originated in the area, found around Vlašić mountain.
+The Bosnian Tornjak, one of Bosnia's two major dog breeds and a national symbol, originated in the area, and can be found around the Vlašić mountain.

-Sport
+Sports

-The local football team is NK Travnik, established in 1922.
+The local football team is NK Travnik, founded in 1922.

+Transport

+Rail

+Travnik, like the Central Bosnia Canton, currently has no rail links.
+In the past, the city was served by a narrow-gauge railway which has since been abandoned.